 Keep an eye on new emerging options, and don’t put all your eggs in one basket.

 “We need to use many different tools and strategies to catch these individuals,” Lisa said.

 Collect the right amount of personal information.

 Collecting the correct information and the right amount can help us verify who participates in our surveys.
 But, of course, there’s also a level of consumer trust and privacy concerns that need to be honored here.

 “There’s a halo effect that can happen when other industries not even connected to us do bad things or report a data breach,” Lisa said.
 “That can erode the trust of our consumers in survey research.
 That can have a ripple effect on our space.”

-Some of that can be overcome through good communication, said Jenn Vogel, Voxpopme’s CRO and host of “Reel Talk.”
+Some of that can be overcome through good communication, said Jenn.

 “How are we communicating that this is what we are doing, what you are opting in for, and what we are going to use your data for, and that there’s no personally identifiable information attached to it,” she said.

-At the end of the day, ensuring data quality in our research is crucial.
+Ensuring data quality in our research is crucial.
 Whether the quality is threatened because of fraud, the wrong incentives, or simply mistakes, it’s a problem that we as an industry together need to keep working on fixing.
-And if we can’t eliminate it, at least let’s minimize the impact.
+And if we can’t eliminate it, let’s minimize the impact.